MLLeKander/Segregation/README.md

 - `--color` (boolean, default true): If true, the program prints in a colorized format.
 - `--printAgents` (boolean, default true): If true, the program prints a text representation of the agents.
 - `--printSimilarity` (boolean, default true): If true, the program prints the neighborhood similarity percentages of each agent.
+- `--metrics` (boolean, default true): If true, the program prints a set of metrics about the run.

 ### Schelling Agent